 Any TA or TF who experiences a problem connected with his/her teaching duties should try first to resolve it by talking with the person in charge of the course.
-If the problem cannot be resolved in this way, the TA or TF should see Fran Nagy.
+If the problem cannot be resolved in this way, the TA or TF should see the Director of Graduate Studies.